AaronAmberman/WPF.Translations/README.md

 This type allows translations to be read from a XAML ResourceDictionary.

 #### ResxResourceFileTranslationDataProvider
-This type allows translation to be read from RESX resource files.
+This type allows translations to be read from a RESX resource file.

 ## Usage
 Using the API to get translated strings is super simple.